bBoxType/FiraGO/README.md

 - Hebrew
 - Thai

+Technical improvments
 - Manual basic True Type Hinting via Glyphs

+### New familiy name
+- For several reasons, we decided to establish FiraGO as a new product.
+That way users of FiraSans can also install FiraGO without any conflict.

+### Future prospect
+- All upcoming extensions will be based on FiraGO.
+- Fira Sans version 4.3 will be the last version for the time being.

 ### LEGAL
 - Digitized data copyright 2012-2018 for Fira GO, Carrois Corporate GbR and HERE Europe B.V.
 All rights reserved.